Geonovum/Praktijkrichtlijn-TPOD/Hfst 3 Regels/3215 Het doel van annoteren.md

 -   Tekstdeel (alleen in deel 1)

--   Formele inhoud (alleen in deel 1)
+-   Formele divisie (alleen in deel 1)

 -   Regeltekst (alleen in deel 2)